SirGeoffers/CPlusPlus-GameEngine/README.md

 - Each Entity can contain a set of Components
 - Components store information about the Entity, such as position, velocity, sprites, etc.
 - Systems act on Enities that have the required Components for the System (Movement, Rendering, Collision).

+All of the main files for the program can be found under the FEO directory.
+I am using [SFML 2.2] (http://www.sfml-dev.org/) for this project.